 Today, I’d like to welcome Marisa Cleveland, a fellow agency mate, as my guest blogger.
 Marissa has a new book out and has a delightful outlook on life!
 We are kindred spirits as neither of us likes to travel much.
-Yeah for the homebodies!
+Yay for the homebodies!
 For information on buying her book, keep reading.
 Be advised, it may be a bit steamy for my readers.

 Thanks, Jennifer!
 I’m so happy to be on your blog today, and I’m excited to share my top five faves of attending writing conferences.

 As writers, we are a solitary bunch.
 If we use the traditional formula of 1K1Hr (one thousand words in one hour), and we write an eighty thousand word novel, we’ve spent a minimum of eighty hours with only the voices inside our heads.
 That’s not counting revisions, revisions, revisions, and edits and line edits and copy edits.

 So here are my five favorite things about conferences:

 5. Writing conferences force me to shove the neurotic little introvert aside and enjoy conversations with real people in real life.

 4. The people at writing conferences understand the words coming out of my mouth.
 Most people at writing conferences are readers and writers, and discussing craft, career, research, and procrastination are common topics.

 3. Workshops!
 I love the variety of workshops available, and the presenters are writers, agents, editors, or other industry professionals I’ve been interested in meeting.